 Foreclosure law or foreclosure is the legal process wherein a lender or mortgagee takes ownership of the mortgaged property from the borrowers who fail to pay their mortgages.
 Typically, the lenders sell the property to recover the loan that was paid to the borrower.
 In case the mortgage company fails to recover the loan balance, the borrower can be personally held liable for the difference besides being evicted from the house.

 Foreclosure is a process that comes into the picture when you loan money from a lender to buy real estate.
-When you sign the agreement you agree to use the property as collateral that can be taken by the lenders or mortgagees in case you are in a breach of the agreement made with them.
+When you sign the agreement, you agree to use the property as collateral that the lenders or mortgagees can take in case you are in a breach of the agreement made with them.
 Generally, defaulting payments or a failure to pay premiums triggers the initiation of the foreclosure process.
-However, the process can also be initiated if you fail to meet other terms of the loan agreement.
+However, the process can also be initiated if you fail to meet other loan agreement terms.

 The borrower may receive a combined notice of default and sale, only a notice of sale, a posting on the property or in a public place, or notice by publication in a newspaper.

-The procedure of foreclosure varies from state to state and based on the mortgage agreement signed between the lender and the borrower.
+The foreclosure procedure varies from state to state and is based on the mortgage agreement signed between the lender and the borrower.

 Receiving a notice of foreclosure can be distressing and overwhelming.
 Most people get easily flustered and puzzled about how they could deal with the situation.
 But the good news is that you have options available to help you avoid foreclosure.
 Here is what you can do to stop lenders from foreclosing your house:

 One way to avoid foreclosure is to renegotiate the loan terms.
 You can convince the lender to either give you time to bring your payments to current, forgive the payment completely, spread out the missing payments over a longer time, or change the terms of your loan.
 However, negotiating with lenders can be difficult.